What You’ll Learn in This Article:

 - Osteoporosis and osteopenia

 - Loss of muscle mass associated with aging (sarcopenia)

-And there are likely even more that haven’t yet been studied.
+And there are likely more that haven’t been studied yet.

 For people with histamine sensitivity, taking collagen is not recommended as it may trigger a host of histamine intolerance symptoms such as digestive distress, skin redness, hives, anxiety, headache, head and sinus congestion, fatigue or nausea and vomiting.